 Short walk from apartment to station.

-Residents have access to shopping that can't be matched within many thousands of miles.
-How's this: a meat department with nothing but organic beef.
+Residents have access to shopping hard to match within thousands of miles.
+How's this? a meat department with nothing but organic beef.

 A mall adjoining the Intercontinental Hotel.
 A street of shophouses has been conserved and roofed over.

 Leisure?
 Here's a bit of the Singapore Cricket Club, which is backed up by a string of hotels along the marina.